Flash (photography): Technique

 As well as dedicated studio use, flash may be used as the main light source where ambient light is inadequate, or as a supplementary source in more complex lighting situations.
 Basic flash lighting produces a hard, frontal light unless modified in some way.
 Several techniques are used to soften light from the flash or provide other effects.

 Softboxes, diffusers that cover the flash lamp, scatter direct light and reduce its harshness.
 Reflectors, including umbrellas, flat-white backgrounds, drapes and reflector cards are commonly used for this purpose (even with small hand-held flash units).
 Bounce flash is a related technique in which flash is directed onto a reflective surface, for example a white ceiling or a flash umbrella, which then reflects light onto the subject.
 It can be used as fill-flash or, if used indoors, as ambient lighting for the whole scene.
 Bouncing creates softer, less artificial-looking illumination than direct flash, often reducing overall contrast and expanding shadow and highlight detail, and typically requires more flash power than direct lighting.
 Part of the bounced light can be also aimed directly on the subject by "bounce cards" attached to the flash unit which increase the efficiency of the flash and illuminate shadows cast by light coming from the ceiling.
-It's also possible to use one's own palm for that purpose, resulting in warmer tones on the picture, as well as eliminating the need to carry additional accessories.
+It is also possible to use one's own palm for that purpose, resulting in warmer tones on the picture, as well as eliminating the need to carry additional accessories.

 Fill flash or "fill-in flash" describes flash used to supplement ambient light in order to illuminate a subject close to the camera that would otherwise be in shade relative to the rest of the scene.
 The flash unit is set to expose the subject correctly at a given aperture, while shutter speed is calculated to correctly expose for the background or ambient light at that aperture setting.
 Secondary or slave flash units may be synchronized to the master unit to provide light from additional directions.
 The slave units are electrically triggered by the light from the master flash.
 Many small flashes and studio monolights have optical slaves built in.
 Wireless radio transmitters, such as PocketWizards, allow the receiver unit to be around a corner, or at a distance too far to trigger using an optical sync.

 To strobe, some high end units can be set to flash a specified number of times at a specified frequency.
 This allows action to be frozen multiple times in a single exposure.

 Colored gels can also be used to change the color of the flash.
 Correction gels are commonly used, so that the light of the flash is the same as tungsten lights (using a CTO gel) or fluorescent lights.

 Open flash, free flash or manually-triggered flash refers to modes in which the photographer manually triggers the flash unit to fire independently of the shutter.